Fabio-RibeiroB/freecertiffy/readme.md

 All you need is in the `dist` directory which has the docker-compose-dist.yaml and myenv-dist.env file.
 * `docker-compose-dist.yaml`: running freecertiffy in a container
 * `myenv-dist.env`: config file, you will need to add your passwords, emails etc
-*
+* `read-dist.md` : detailed  instructions.

-Read [./freecertiffy/dist/readme-dist.md](./dist/readme-dist.md) as a starting point to run the containers.
+If you want to give it a try start with  [./freecertiffy/dist/readme-dist.md](./dist/readme-dist.md) to run the containers.
+You will need docker running locally - maybe docker desktop.

 Everything else in this repository is if you want access to the flaskapp code or want to work out what it's doing.
 Read more about running the flaskapp below and in [freecertiffy/flaskapp/flaskapp/README.md](./flaskapp/flaskapp/README.md)